aws/sagemaker-code-editor/README.md

 This is the repo for `sagemaker-code-editor`.

+The `patched-vscode` folder's only usage is to help reviewers review the patch changes.
+To ease reviewing patches (`.diff` files), whenever we raise a PR for adding/updating a patch, we will also apply the patches to this directory so that this folder's diff shows up in the PR.

+Whenever we create a new branch with `vscode` pointing to a specific commit, this folder must be populated with the same contents as `vscode` at that particular commit.

 To properly patch, please follow instructions below:

 * Copy resources with the shell script (also in the root directory) by running these commands: